Skip to Content

 B is for Bear Den

 We’ve made bear dens before, so I found a piece of cardboard for our base.
-I think that makes it easier for kids to have something to glue their materials to.
+That makes it easier for kids to have something to glue their materials to.

 Some choose to color their dens with a marker.
 Others just wanted to get down to the business of gluing!
 I did help glue the den to the cardboard and the pinecones on with a glue gun.